datathings/greycat/plugins/mqtt/README.md

 ## Payload format

-The MQTT payload have to comply with the following JSON structure:
+The MQTT payload has to comply with the following JSON structure:

 ```
 {"id":node_indexed_id,